 Utilization of evidence in decision-making processes in the health sector is limited due to bottlenecks that operate at individual, system and institutional levels.
-A comprehensive capacity needs conducted in Kenya and Malawi in 2014 by SECURE Health revealed a weak individual capacity for finding, interpreting and using research evidence in health policymaking within the governments.
+A comprehensive capacity needs conducted in Kenya and Malawi in 2014 by the SECURE Health program revealed a weak individual capacity for finding, interpreting and using research evidence in health policy-making within the governments.
 This Evidence-Informed Policy-Making (EIPM) training program was designed to respond to this gap.